FrankWork/notes/software/protobuf.md

 If you get the source from github, you need to generate the configure script first:

-$ ./autogen.sh
+$ ./autogen.sh # default install to /usr/local

-By default, the package will be installed to /usr/local

 $ make clean # build again
 $ ./configure
-bash: ./configure: 没有那个文件或目录

 $ make
 $ make check
 $ sudo make install